DarrelASandbox/playground-java/abdul-bari/README.md

 ![multithreading_inter_thread_communication](src/_00diagrams/multithreading_inter_thread_communication.png)

 The communication occurs between synchronized threads, specifically between a single producer thread and a consumer thread.
 Inter-thread communication refers to the synchronization between the producer and consumer threads for simultaneous access to the read and write methods.
 To facilitate this communication, the flags `Flag=t` and `Flag=f` are used.

 &nbsp;

+# \_20javaLangPkg

+## Object Class

+- Object class is the parent class for all the classes in java.
+- It can also be said as mother of all classes in the java.
+- Even the user-defined classes are inherited from the object class.

+## Wrapper Class

+- Java provides wrapper classes around primitives so they can be used as classes and their objects can be created.
+- Wrapper classes are available for every data type.
+- Wrapping is also known as boxing.
+- All these classes are present inside the java.lang package.
+- Number, Character and Boolean classes are child classes of object class.
+  - Number class
+  - Integer class
+  - Byte Class
+  - Long Class
+  - Short Class
+  - Float Class
+  - Double Class
+  - Character Class
+  - Boolean Class
+- AutoBoxing and AutoUnboxing

+&nbsp;